 Understanding the intricacies of any career is not child’s play.
 It requires experiential assessment of competencies (skills, abilities, knowledge & a lot more).
-So, CEAIG is an indispensable tool for all young minds and we are India’s leading CEAIG provider. iDC is also India’s foremost test-administrator in career design. iDC aspires to reach every state and every child in India!
+So, CEIAG is an indispensable tool for all young minds and we are India’s leading CEIAG provider. iDC is also India’s foremost test-administrator in career design. iDC aspires to reach every state and every child in India!

 - India Outlook FY20 – CRISIL Research

 - Skilling India: The Billion People Challenge – CRISIL Centre for Economic Research